-- The scores obtained in the short case rounds will not count towards the scores in the finals.
-The jury in the finals will only evaluate the presentations of the final round.
-They will be asked to pick finalist numbers one through four.
-The judges will be academics in business and business executives.
+- The scores obtained in the previous three rounds will not count towards the scores in the finals; the finals judges will determine finalist numbers one through four based on the presentations of the final round only.

-- Faculty Advisors are allowed to attend the presentation of all teams in the preliminary rounds, and all the presentations in the final round.
-However, once a faculty advisor enters the presentation room he/she cannot leave until after the final presentation.
-Faculty advisors are also forbidden to communicate with their team on Friday until after the final round (should the group qualify).
-This would be strictly monitored by ICC@M staff.
+- Team advisors are allowed to attend the presentations of all teams in the preliminary rounds, and all the presentations in the final round.
+However, once a team advisor enters the presentation room s/he cannot leave until the final presentation of the day.
+Once a team qualifies for the finals, their advisor will not be allowed to communicate until after the finals only.
+This will be strictly enforced by ICC@M staff.

-- All materials produced during the International Case Competition @ Maastricht are the rightful property of ICC@M. This includes cases, recordings, slides etc. These will be distributed at a later stage to Faculty Advisors and/or a wider public.
-Therefore, no cameras of any sort will be allowed during the presentations.
+- All materials produced during ICC@M are the rightful property of ICC@M. This includes cases, recordings, slides, etc. These will be distributed at a later stage to team advisors and the wider public.
+No cameras of any sort will be allowed during the presentations.

 - Any violation of the rules above will result in immediate termination and disqualification of the team.
 Any decision of termination and disqualification is final.
 The decision to disqualify teams is the responsibility of the ICC@M Operations Director.

 - Teams will not be provided with computers.
 They are supposed to bring their own laptops or notepads.
-The hotel is standard equipped with internet access.
+Teams can use the available wifi.

-- ICC@M officials will assist teams with laptop related issues as far as they can support this.
-However, should technical problems arise; teams will not be given more time to prepare the case.
+- ICC@M staff will assist teams with laptop related issues as best they can.
+However, should technical problems arise, teams will not be given more time to prepare the case.